alexandergmzx/embedded_assignments/Assignment_for_Week_2/README.md

 - _msp432p401r.lds_ linker file
 - **src** folder
-  - **_Makefile_** The elaborated mutiplatform makefile
+  - _Makefile_ The elaborated mutiplatform makefile
   - _sources.mk_ Aids the Makefile specifying the sources and includes to compile
   - _main.c_ Main program to compile
   - _memory.c_ Memory Functions definition file
-  - Other files, specifically for the MSP432 compilation
+  - Other files, for the MSP432 files compilation
 - **include** folder.
 Contains the drivers for the MSP432

 ## Running the makefile